Don’t Miss Out! Sign Up for the Moviefone Newsletter Today.

 90

-Eager to watch 'Vakratunda Swaha' on your favorite screen?
-Hunting down a streaming service to buy, rent, download, or watch the Ashish Avikunthak-directed movie via subscription can be confusing, so we here at Moviefone want to do right by you.
+Craving a viewing of 'Vakratunda Swaha' wherever you like to watch?
+Searching for a streaming service to buy, rent, download, or watch the Ashish Avikunthak-directed movie via subscription can be a huge pain, so we here at Moviefone want to help you out.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription options - along with the availability of 'Vakratunda Swaha' on each platform when they are available.
-Now, before we get into the nitty-gritty of how you can watch 'Vakratunda Swaha' right now, here are some finer points about the flick.
+Read on for a listing of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Vakratunda Swaha' on each platform when they are available.
+Now, before we get into the fundamentals of how you can watch 'Vakratunda Swaha' right now, here are some finer points about the flick.

 Vakratunda Swaha starring Girish Dahiwale, Debu Pramanik, Ashish Avikunthak, Swapan Pramanik has a Not Rated rating, a runtime of about 21 min, and a scheduled release date of .

-It received a user score of 90/100 on TMDb, which put together reviews from 1 knowledgeable users.
+It received a user score of 90/100 on TMDb, which assembled reviews from 1 knowledgeable users.